 With the effects in question of critical interest to workers, industries, and regions alike, it is important to continuously test the conceptual insights of the task framework against experience, and also to project them forward to anticipate potential trends and impacts across the economy.

-What is needed, then, is more inquiry into automation’s current dynamics and likely evolution—occupation by occupation, industry by industry, and metro by metro.
+What is needed, then, is more inquiry into automation’s current dynamics and likely evolution—occupation by occupation, industry by industry, and region by region.

 3. Methodology